MatFi/AnnA.jl/docs/src/examples/iv_sim.md

     using AnnA
 end
 ```
-#IV Simulations
+# IV Simulations
-Simulating IV curves can be simply done by an high level dispatch
+The simulation of an IV curve can be done via the provided interface:

 ```@example iv
 using AnnA